Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 Key Findings:
 - Accessible ports DNS (53), Kerberos (88), and LDAP (389) indicate the target is an Active Directory Domain Controller
-- Port 445 (SMB)
+- Port 445 (SMB), allowing further enumeration of shares and domain information.
-- port 3389 (RDP)
+- port 3389 (RDP) was available for remote access.
 - port 5985 (WinRM)

-After a successfull port scan identifying the open ports, further enumeration was peformed using `Enum4linx` to query the SMB service for potential shares and users.
+After a successful port scan identifying the open ports, further enumeration was performed using `Enum4linux` to query the SMB service for potential shares and users.
 ```
 enum4linux 192.168.226.175
 ```